 In 2005, the American Psychological Association convened a Presidential Task Force on Psychological Ethics and National Security that concluded psychologists’ participation in military interrogations was "consistent with the APA Code of Ethics."
 It was later revealed that six of nine voting members were from the military and intelligence agencies with direct connections to interrogations at Guantanamo and elsewhere.
 In a Democracy Now! broadcast exclusive, we speak with two members of the task force, Dr. Jean Maria Arrigo and Dr. Nina Thomas.
 Arrigo says the task force report "should be annulled," because the process was "flawed."
 As an example, Arrigo says she was "told very sharply" by one of the military psychologists not to take notes during the proceedings.
-She later archived the entire listserve of the task force and sent it to Senate Armed Services Committee.
-Dr. Arrigo also calls for a "moratorium" on psychologists involvement in military interrogations at Guantanamo Bay.
-We also speak with Dr. Eric Anders, a former Air Force officer who underwent harsh training in "SERE" (Survival, Evasion, Resistance and Escape) techniques, as well as Leonard Rubenstein, Executive Director of Physicians for Human Rights. [includes rush transcript]
+She later archived the entire listserv of the task force and sent it to Senate Armed Services Committee.
+Dr. Arrigo also calls for a "moratorium" on psychologists’ involvement in military interrogations at Guantanamo Bay.
+We also speak with Dr. Eric Anders, a former Air Force officer who underwent harsh training in "SERE" (Survival, Evasion, Resistance and Escape) techniques, as well as Leonard Rubenstein, executive director of Physicians for Human Rights. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: The Pentagon has just declassified a report from their Inspector General looking at the various investigations they conducted into repeated claims of prisoner abuse by the US military.
+AMY GOODMAN: The Pentagon has just declassified a report from their inspector general looking at the various investigations they conducted into repeated claims of prisoner abuse by the U.S. military.
 The report finds the abuse allegations "were not consistently reported, investigated or managed in an effective, systematic and timely manner."
 Perhaps the most important information in the report is that it provides further documentation that psychologists played a role in the military interrogations.

-The biscuit teams were advised by psychologists and medical staff versed in techniques employed at a Pentagon-funded program known as SERE, or Survival, Evasion, Resistance and Escape.
+The BSCT teams were advised by psychologists and medical staff versed in techniques employed at a Pentagon-funded program known as SERE, or Survival, Evasion, Resistance and Escape.
 SERE was created by the Air Force to teach pilots and other personnel considered at high risk of being captured by enemy forces how to withstand and resist extreme forms of abuse.
-The interrogation techniques devised at Guantanamo with the help of the biscuit teams eventually migrated to Abu Ghraib and other Iraqi prisons.
+The interrogation techniques devised at Guantanamo with the help of the BSCT teams eventually migrated to Abu Ghraib and other Iraqi prisons.